Are Your Hands Going Numb?

 Decades of research has shown that the key to slowing progression is

 good management of blood sugar.
-That means you can reduce your risk of neuropathy by maintaining a normal (or as close as possible) blood sugar level.
+That means you can reduce your risk of neuropathy by maintaining a normal (or as close as possible) blood glucose level.

 Talk to your doctor to determine the best